sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 ![MDK](img_001.png)

->You will find also other files in the extracted folder. `README` file contains information about version requirements, dependencies matrix and some help guide.
+>You will also find other files in the extracted folder.
+The README file contains information about the version requirements, dependencies and some getting started links.

 MDK Dependencies Installer checks the status of the MDK dependencies and will install or upgrade the dependencies for you.
 Double click `MDK Dependencies Installer.app` file, click **Open**.